 What is an optician?

-The optician is a vision care professional who plays an essential role in correcting sight problems.
+Opticians are vision care professionals who play an essential role in correcting sight problems.
 They advise on, manufacture and fit optical equipment such as glasses and contact lenses.
-His main mission is to ensure the visual comfort of customers, taking into account their specific needs.
-To do this, the optician analyzes prescriptions prescribed by ophthalmologists and guides customers in choosing the corrective lenses and frames best suited to their morphology and style.
+The optician's main mission is to ensure the visual comfort of customers, taking into account their specific needs.
+To achieve this, opticians analyze prescriptions issued by ophthalmologists and guide customers in their choice of corrective lenses and frames best suited to their morphology and style.

 The importance of the optician in vision correction